JEN-dotcom/sales-management-system/architecture/Application_Layer.md

   - Description: Create a new order.
   - Functionality: Accepts user data and a list of orderItemDTO, then creates a new order, returning the details of the newly created order.

+- **deleteOrder(Long id):**
+  - Description: Delete an order.
+  - Functionality: Removes an order from the system based on its unique identifier.

 ### InvoiceService